 Surf fishing on a remote Alaska beach can be a very physical and daunting endeavor without an experienced Alaska Fishing guide.
 Even the smaller swells are powerful enough to knock you over and trying to cast above the waves without getting nailed is tricky.
 There are a number of different methods one can utilize from the beach.
 First, is to fly cast.
 By far this is the most technical and difficult method, although experienced fly casters will get plenty of second chances at the fish and will find the unique casting environment a welcome challenge.
 Long double handled spey rods deliver a distinct casting advantage in the breaking surf and prove very effective as one pursues schools of dorsaling coho just offshore.

 Another method which proves equally effective to the fly rod is a conventional spinning outfit armed with a bladed spinner or even a bobber and eggs.
 These awaiting salmon are the antithesis of aggressive, and method or means seems secondary to simply getting something in their face to chew on.
 The strikes and runs are all that you’d expect from a fish taken in the salt water, and landing them in a breaking wave onto the beach is surreal.

-For a day of beauty and a very unique fishing experience, this late fall fly out option is tough to beat.
+For a day of beauty and a very unique fishing experience, this late fall fly out Alaska fishing trip is tough to beat.
 The flight to Prince William Sound gives you a birds eye view of the entire Kenai River drainage and takes you through the very scenic Kenai mountain range.
 You will see infinite glaciers and marvel at the steep, mountainous terrain.
 In less than an hour, this amazing flight will lead you to one of the most unique fishing experiences in all of Alaska…surfing for silvers!